Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 - Trial Separation: It serves as a trial period to see if separation leads to reconciliation or if divorce is the more appropriate path.

-At Epstein Family Law PC, our experienced attorneys understand the nuances of separation and can guide you through the process, ensuring that your rights and interests are protected every step of the way.
+At Epstein Family Law PC, our experienced attorneys understand the nuances of legal separation and can guide you through the process, ensuring that your rights and interests are protected every step of the way.

-Key Components of a Separation Agreement
+Key Components of a Legal Separation Agreement

 A separation agreement can include details such as: